Mccy12/Car-Dealership/README.md

 }
 ```

-### URLs and Ports
- - Put URLs and ports for services here
-​
-### Inventory API (Optional)
- - Put Inventory API documentation here.
-This is optional if you have time, otherwise prioritize the other services.
-​
-### Service API
- - Put Service API documentation here
-​
-### Sales API
- - Put Sales API documentation here
-​
-## Value Objects
- - Identification of value objects for each service goes here

 ## Sales microservice
 The Sales Microservice is able to create customers, salespeople and a sale.
 Customers and Salepeople are both included in the characteristics of a sale of automobiles.
 It also lists customers, salespeople, sales, and salespeople history.
 It should also poll from autmobile data by the VIN to create sales as well as salespeople history.